FelipeVasquez350/CTPBot/README.md

 ### Status
 > /status

 Details about the current status of the bot

-### ???
+### Stats
-> TexturePackData:
+> /stats

-Details regarding the completion rate, file errors (names, size, etc) and useful links
+Details regarding the pack version, completion rate and file errors (names, size)

 ### Update